-The interventions included in Package 3 are shown in Figure 1.1.
+The interventions included in Package 4 are shown in Figure 1.1.

-Figure 1.1: Interventions Included in Package 3
+Figure 1.1: Interventions Included in Package 4

-The locations of the interventions considered in relation to the wider A96 Corridor Review transport appraisal study area (as defined within A96 Corridor Review Case for Changeii) are illustrated in Figure 1.2.
-It should be noted that whilst this package is primarily targeted at rural sections, it also includes corridor-wide interventions which are anticipated to result in benefits to other areas across the corridor.
+The locations of the interventions considered within this package in relation to the wider A96 Corridor Review transport appraisal study area (as defined within A96 Corridor Review Case for Changeii) are illustrated in Figure 1.2.

-Figure 1.2: Package 3 Extents
+Figure 1.2: Package 4 Extents